The Clear Edge

 How to pass:

-Before making any financial decision (hiring, spending, investing), open your dashboard.
-Ask: “What do the Five Numbers tell me?”
-If the margin is declining, maybe that expense can wait.
-If the pipeline is strong and cash is healthy, maybe that investment makes sense.
-Let data inform decisions.
+Before you make any financial decision—hiring, spending, or investing—open your dashboard and ask, “What do the Five Numbers tell me?”
+If margin is declining, that expense can probably wait; if the pipeline is strong and cash is healthy, that investment is more likely to make sense.
+Let the data direct your choices.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.